The Help to Buy: Equity Loan Deadline is Fast Approaching

 Author: Mark Langshaw

-The Help to Buy: Equity Loan scheme is coming to an end and the deadline for new applicants is 31st October 2022.
+The Help to Buy Equity Loan scheme is ending, and the deadline for new applicants is 31 October 2022.

-You will still have some time to secure your mortgage after this date, but will need to have submitted your application for the government scheme ahead of the cut-off point.
+You will still have some time to secure your mortgage after this date, but you must have submitted your application for the government scheme ahead of the cut-off point.

-Those who get their paperwork in on time will have until 31st March 2023 to complete on their mortgage and must have the keys to their new home by 6pm on that date.
-Failure to do this will mean that your equity loan funds are not released.
+Those who submit their paperwork on time will have until 31 March 2023 to complete their mortgage.
+They must also have the keys to their new home by 6 p.m. on that date.
+Failure to do this will result in the non-release of equity loan funds.

 How to secure a Help to Buy mortgage quickly

-With less than a month remaining to lock down a Help to Buy: Equity Loan, it’s advisable to get your application submitted as quickly as possible if you’re dead set on using the scheme.
+With less than a month remaining to lock down a Help to Buy: Equity Loan, submitting your application as quickly as possible is advisable if you’re dead set on using the scheme.

 Here’s how you can fast-track your application in three easy steps…

-• Speak to a mortgage broker: There are brokers who specialise in Help to Buy mortgages.
+• Speak to a mortgage broker: Some brokers specialise in Help to Buy mortgages.
 They know the process for the scheme inside and out and can help you blast through it quickly and accurately.
-They will make sure all of your paperwork is filed correctly and direct you to the ideal lender, so there will be no unnecessary delays.
+They will ensure all your paperwork is filed correctly and direct you to the ideal lender so there will be no unnecessary delays.

-• Contact your local Help to Buy agent: You’ll need to secure your equity loan before applying for your mortgage and this is done through the Help to Buy agent in the area you’re buying a property in.
+• Contact your local Help to Buy agent: You’ll need to secure your equity loan before applying for your mortgage, and this is done through the Help to Buy agent in the area where you’re buying a property.
 Your broker will guide you through this step and provide you with contact details, but you can also find them on the government’s website.

 How to calculate your maximum borrowing